International Day of Clean Air for Blue Skies

-Learn more in “The Right to Breathe Clean Air” report to the General Assembly, of David R. Boyd, UN Special Rapporteur on human rights and the environment (2019).
-The Special Rapporteur offers a number of recommendations to States for actions they should consider as part of a national air quality action plan and urges businesses, in order to fulfill their responsibility in this regard, to contribute to and support efforts to reduce air pollution.
+In “The Right to Breathe Clean Air” report to the General Assembly by David R. Boyd, UN Special Rapporteur on Human Rights and the Environment, offers a number of recommendations to States for actions they should consider as part of a national air quality action plan.
+The Special Rapporteur also urges businesses to fulfill their responsibility, to contribute to and support efforts to reduce air pollution.

-Many of the drivers of climate change such as inefficient and polluting forms of energy and transport systems contribute also to air pollution.
-Thus strategies to fight both climate change and air pollution go hand in hand.
+The main sources of air pollution and greenhouse gases are often the same.
+Most actions to improve air quality also therefore help to fight climate change.
+Many of the drivers of climate change such as inefficient and polluting forms of energy and transport systems contribute to air pollution.
+Thus, strategies to fight both climate change and air pollution go hand in hand.

 The air quality in Geneva is constantly under observation and four fixed measuring stations are active in the canton.
 Geneva is implementing measures targeting the sources of the pollution and applying a cantonal strategy to prevent air pollution.